+SPRING 2017

-Program Coordinator Della AndersonOffice BE 205Phone 455-0347 dellaand@hawaii.edu
+Program Coordinator Shelley Ota

+Office BE 207

+Phone 455-0615

+sota@hawaii.edu

-Business Program Counselor Joy LaneOffice BE 210Phone 455-0220joylane@hawaii.edu
+Business Program Counselor Joy LaneOffice BE 210Phone 455-0220 joylane@hawaii.edu

 The Certificate of Competence in Small Business Accounting is for the student who wishes to quickly acquire accounting knowledge to be applied in a new or continuing small business.
 This certificate can be earned by attending live or online classes.
 Both the Certificate of Achievement and the Associate in Science Degree programs are designed to prepare the student for entry-level accounting positions in accounts receivable, accounts payable, payroll, inventory, bookkeeping, and other related fields.
 We emphasize our students' development in the areas of analytical knowledge, communication skills, and computer applications.
 Our accounting programs provide solid foundations for any business career in government and private industry.
 In order to obtain an accounting certificate or degree, students must pass all required accounting courses with a grade of "C" or better.
 Recommended schedules for full-time students: please see an academic advisor for help in choosing ACC 124 or ACC 201.